johnturner4004/Learning_CPP/README.md

 * If the initial condition is false, the while loop does not execute.
 * A do-while loop is similar to a while loop except the condition is evaluated after the block of code is executed.
   * This causes the code to be executed at least once even if the initial condition is false.

+## 15 For Loops

+This demonstrates how to use for loops in C++.
+For loops are similar to while loops with a few differences.

+### Things Learned from For Loops

+* For loops stat with the keyword "for" followed by () containing instructions on how the loop will run.
+  * The first instruction initializes a variable to use as an index.
+  * The second is a condition.
+Like a while loop the for loop will run until the condition is false.
+  * Finally the third is instruction on how the index variable changes after each loop (usually i++).
+* Lastly the () are followed by a block of code contained in {}